Native American Indian Spa Treatments

 Therapeutic Touch & Energy Work

 The Hopi people and their practices were the source of inspiration for a type of massage now called Hakomi.
 Native American practices, in which hot and cold stones are used to deeply penetrate muscles and tissues to reduce pain and inflammation, are what we now know as stone massage.
-All of these practices integrate physical, emotional, psychological, and spiritual aspects of a person.
+These practices integrate a person’s physical, emotional, psychological, and spiritual aspects.

 Hopi Ear Candles

-Ear candles are used widely throughout North America and Asia and although the current treatment has come to us from the Hopi tribe, the use of ear candles to treat ear problems has been known for centuries, having been used by the Egyptians, Romans, and Greeks.
+Ear candles are used widely throughout North America and Asia.
+Although the current treatment has come to us from the Hopi tribe, the use of ear candles to treat ear problems has been known for centuries, having been used by the Egyptians, Romans, and Greeks.

-The Hopi ear candle is not a candle as such, but a hollow tube made out of cotton flax and they are coated with beeswax and honey, infused with Chamomile, Sage and St John’s Wort.
-The lit candle is placed into the ear and as it burns, the ingredients blend together to form a vapor that travels down the candle and along the ear canal.
-The candle works like a chimney with a light suction action and draws any impurities to the surface where they are removed.
-As the candles burns, it gently massages the ear canal stimulating the blood and lymph circulation in the surrounding area.
-It vibrates gently on the eardrum, like a tuning fork and regulates the pressure of the inner ear.
-The vapor leaves behind golden-colored particles of dust (gold dust) which acts as a natural skincare moisturizer helping to balance the ear canal.
-It’s good for both dry, itchy ears and oily ears.
+The Hopi ear candle is not a candle but a hollow tube made out of cotton flax, coated with beeswax and honey, infused with chamomile, sage, and St John’s Wort.
+The lit candle is placed into the ear, and as it burns, the ingredients blend together to form a vapor that travels down the candle and along the ear canal.
+The candle works like a chimney with a light suction action and draws any impurities to the surface, where they are removed.

 The Treatment

 The treatment itself involves you lying on the massage table fully clothed.
 Both ears are treated every time to ensure the balance is maintained.
-The treatment is very gentle and relaxing and may take up to an hour, depending on the condition being treated.
+The treatment is gentle and relaxing and may take up to an hour, depending on the condition.

 The Hopi Ear Candle is placed over the ear orifice and ignited.
 It is only allowed to burn to within 4 inches of the end of the candle.
-As it burns it produces a gentle local heat.
-The warm air combined with the oil and herbs soften the wax and draw it into the base of the candle.
-The candle is then removed and the ear and surrounding area are then massaged.
-The treatment is repeated on the other ear and then a complete facial massage is carried out, paying particular attention to the sinus areas.
+As it burns, it produces a gentle local heat.
+The warm air, combined with the oil and herbs, softened the wax and drew it into the base of the candle.
+The candle is removed, and the ear and surrounding area are massaged.
+The treatment is repeated on the other ear, and a complete facial massage is carried out, paying particular attention to the sinus areas.

 Hopi Ear Candle therapy makes use of the simple laws of science.
-When the candle is inserted into the ear and lit the flame creates a vacuum drawing wax, Candida, yeast, and other debris from the ear canal into the hollow candle.
-This vacuum is caused by the warmed air from the flame and colder air moving through its hollow center.
-The movement and compression between the ear canal and the candle chamber generate air flow acting like a chimney.
+When the candle is inserted into the ear and lit, the flame creates a vacuum drawing wax, Candida, yeast, and other debris from the ear canal into the hollow candle.
+This vacuum is caused by the warm air from the flame and colder air moving through its hollow center.
+The movement and compression between the ear canal and the candle chamber generate airflow, acting like a chimney.
 It is this that generates the “sucking” action.

 Benefits of Hopi Ear Candles

-Hopi Ear Candles are reported to help with the treatment of sinusitis, rhinitis, earwax, earache, and irritation of the ears including tinnitus.
+Hopi Ear Candles are reported to help treat sinusitis, rhinitis, earwax, earache, and irritation of the ears, including tinnitus.
 It is also suitable for the treatment of:

-It is not suitable for those with perforated eardrums, where grommets are in place or those who may have an allergy to the ingredients.
-If you have any questions ask your doctor.
+It is unsuitable for those with perforated eardrums, where grommets are in place, or those who may have an ingredient allergy.
+If you have any questions, ask your doctor.

 JW Marriott Starr Pass Resort & Spa